AUDIO VERSION: YouTube Podbean

 Hating yourself makes for a pretty miserable internal environment.
 It also destroys relationships because other humans can only endure so much of your self-defeating attitude.
 The key to beating this lie is to first get to the point where you accept that you do qualify for forgiveness because God says so, and God outranks you.
 Once forgiveness becomes an option on the table, you learn to embrace it by focusing on pleasing God.

 A common obstacle to self-forgiveness is the assumption that you must first become okay with what you did before you can forgive it.
 Well, no, you can actually go around yourself by focusing on a more important goal.
 Pleasing God is what matters in life, and God demands submission from us.
-Once God grants you salvation, He changes His attitude towards you, and He declares that you are eternally accepted by Him (see What happens to the soul at the moment of salvation?).
+Once God grants you salvation, He changes His attitude towards you, and He declares that you are eternally accepted by Him.
 He will not take back that acceptance regardless of what you do—this is His choice, not yours.
 Now because God freely chooses to have this accepting attitude towards you, you please Him by choosing to embrace His view of you.
 You may inwardly think that God is being far too gracious with you, just as many believe He is far too harsh to throw souls into Hell.
 But you don’t have to agree with God in order to accept what He is saying.
 If He says you are forgivable, then that’s how it is.
 If He says your past choices do not define your current worth today, then that’s how it is.

 We don’t submit to God because we think He’s right about everything.
 We submit to Him because He is the Absolute Authority over all things.
 This is His Creation.
 He controls the rules of the game.
 Submission is driven by respect, not personal agreement, and because of this, you can learn to accept God’s view on all kinds of things that you personally disagree with.
 While this often seems difficult when dealing with your own shameful issues, you actually have more practice with this than you realize.
 If you have a friend who thinks elephants are fantastic, you might not personally agree with her, but you respect her tastes and you enjoy buying her elephant paraphernalia because you can see she gets such a kick out of it.
 In the same way, God says that you are His dearly loved creature.
 He says He delights in pouring mercy down on your undeserving head.
 He says He loves the idea of spending forever with you in Heaven.
 Does it make sense?
 No. It sounds ludicrous when you’re feeling like some total loser or some depraved piece of yuck.
 But God’s views are still His views, and it is out of respect for Him that you choose to accept them.